 - is available to screen reader users within an overall Links list

-<input type=submit />and is a better approach since it is easier to style, allows nested HTML and supports CSS pseudo-elements
+<input type=submit />and much better as it’s easier to style, allows nested HTML and supports CSS pseudo-elements

 - historically and by default appears in a pill or rounded rectangle